HunterKrendel234/System-Monitor/README.md

   Quick overlay toggle with a customizable hotkey.

 - **Localization:**
   Full support for Russian and English.
-Easy to add your own translation.

 - **Flexible settings:**
   Everything is configurable via a convenient settings window: language, autostart, hotkey, overlay position, and more.